Leopardob/Kistie/README.md

 Developer -> Kistie (All API for each SW)

-It's just an experiment, maybe a bit crazy, but for now at least for me, already semplified a lot my life, i hope that will also for you.
+It's just an experiment, maybe a bit crazy, but for now at least for me, already semplified a lot my life, i hope that will be the same for you.
 So, this first commit it's just for Maya also for see the interest about Kistie from CG community.

 How to use: